 The notion that the mother of the children gets custody more often than the father is a myth, but the reason why many people believe that this is the case is that it used to be true.
 It used to be customary for judges to award mothers custody of the children, especially if they were young.

 At that time, mothers typically played more traditional roles in the household.
 But now that it is normal to see both men and women take on full-time work and share domestic responsibilities, the courts tend to have a more balanced point of view when it comes to determining child custody.
-Judges today do not commonly favor the mother in custody cases, instead of focusing on what is in the best interests of the child.
+Judges today do not commonly favor the mother in custody cases; instead, they focus on what is in the best interests of the child.

 There are two types of custody that a judge will need to decide on during custody proceedings – legal custody and physical custody.
 Legal custody refers to the right of a parent to have a say in significant decisions about a child, including decisions about medical care and education.
 Physical custody refers to who the child will primarily reside with and which parent will provide day-to-day care.